 Receive income today while creating a permanent philanthropic legacy for the future

-Contribute a gift in cash or by check
+Contribute with cash or check

 Example: Donate a life insurance policy you no longer need